Sirin-Documentation/sirin-documentation.github.io/lua/features/itemcombine.md

 | `Any Purple Weapon (type-A)` | 1 | `iwxha50` `Lvl 50 Wind Hora Axe` |
 | `Cost 100 Race Currency` | - | - |

+>> If using GU (2232) set currency price to 0 as price UI doesn't function and prevents combine (0.40 Hotfix 2)

 Combine at the hero NPC or using disposable beeper

 > Add this to `sirin-lua\threads\main\ReloadableScripts\CombineEx\` and [Reload Combine Scripts](itemcombine.md#combine-reloading)